 Community Development Financial Institutions (CDFIs) provide affordable and non-predatory financial services to underserved and disadvantaged individuals, businesses, and communities1 that have often been ignored by mainstream lenders2.
 CDFIs encompass a variety of different financial institutions, such as credit unions, banks, loan funds, or venture capital funds1.
-The services offered vary by type of institution and can include individual depository services (i.e., checking accounts, mortgages and consumer loans, and individual development accounts), small business and microenterprise loans to new and growing businesses, and funding for infrastructure projects such as affordable housing and community facilities1, 3, 4, 5.
+The services offered vary by type of institution and can include individual depository services (i.e., checking accounts, mortgages and consumer loans, and individual development accounts), small business and microenterprise loans to new and growing businesses, and funding for infrastructure projects such as affordable housing and community facilities such as schools, childcare centers, and health care facilities1, 3, 4, 5, 6.
 Many CDFIs also provide technical assistance, financial education, and business development services.
 CDFIs can act as an intermediary between businesses, governments, residents, and community-based organizations.
 CDFIs may be non-profit or for-profit and may partner with or receive funding from other financial institutions, federal and state governments, philanthropic organizations, and social investment funds1.
 The US Department of the Treasury’s CDFI Fund provides equity grants to individual CDFIs that use the financing to meet their community’s needs3.

 Expected Beneficial Outcomes (Rated)

 Increased economic development

 Expanded economic opportunity for marginalized populations